Host Program

 The Holiday Season

-Celebrating Thanksgiving dinnerCelebrating Thanksgiving dinnerThe holiday season often presents a dilemma -- flexibility is the key!
+Celebrating Thanksgiving dinnerCelebrating Thanksgiving dinnerThe holiday season often presents a dilemma for hosts - flexibility is key!
 Some hosts love sharing their Thanksgiving, December, or New Year's traditions with students.
 Others may be traveling or find themselves wondering how to include non-family guests.
 For the students, this can be a time to travel or to catch up on academic work.
 Most international students, however, are curious about American holiday customs.
 Everyone has their own traditions, but giving thanks and sharing gifts seem to be universal.
 What better way to celebrate than providing students with a window into your own holiday world!

 Outings to Consider

-A host and students visiting Fisherman's Feast in Boston's North EndA host and students visiting Fisherman's Feast in Boston's North EndHosts should decide what their schedule permits.
-Encourage students to voice their interests and likes and dislikes.
+A host and students visiting Fisherman's Feast in Boston's North EndA host and students visiting Fisherman's Feast in Boston's North EndEncourage students to voice their interests and likes and dislikes.
 Hosts should be upfront about how much tickets cost if they would like students to pay.

 Some favorites: